 I took this photo from the lightning tower on Launch Pad 39B, looking south towards Cape Canaveral Air Force Station.

 The SpaceX pad, (old Apollo & Shuttle pad 39A) is the nearest launch pad with others in the distance.

 This all was private land confiscated by the United States government during the Cold War/space race.

 The beaches to the south of the space center may be known as the “treasure coast” due to the Spanish gold coins and Jamaican marijuana that washes ashore………however the real and lasting treasure lies about the wild undeveloped and unspoiled lagoons of the Space Coast, Brevard County.

 Explanation: during the cold war; private land was confiscated to create a space center and security buffer/safety zone, -various other government organizations jumped to grab their own piece of the pie.
-And a manatee protection area was also created.
+And a manatee protection area was also created in the 1970's.